Updated July 18, 2023

 |Per Unit Variable Cost||$13.80|

-Since Variable Cost is less than the $14 offered to ABC International, it should accept the special order as this will result in a contribution of $0.20 per mobile phone.
+Since the variable cost is less than the $14 offered to ABC International, it should accept the special order, which will result in a contribution of $0.20 per mobile phone.

 Importance of Variable Costing

-Variable costing is an indispensable part of Management decision making exercise.
-These costs are more relevant and require management direct involvement as fixed cost is already incurred and irreversible.
-It enables making comparisons among profitability of different units within the business more meaningful as it is focused on Variable cost factors and helps in overcoming problems related to the allocation of fixed costs which at times are difficult to bifurcate.
+Variable costing is an essential component of management decision-making exercises.
+These costs are more relevant and require direct involvement from management, as fixed costs have already been incurred and are irreversible.
+It allows for meaningful comparisons of profitability between different units within a business, as it focuses on variable cost factors and helps overcome problems related to the allocation of fixed costs, which can be difficult to bifurcate at times.

-- It helps in undertaking cost volume profit (CVP) Analysis as it allows determining Contribution margin which can be used to identify profitable products and better resource allocation by the business.
+- It enables cost-volume-profit (CVP) analysis by determining the contribution margin, which can help identify profitable products and improve resource allocation by the business.

-- It removes the problem of fixed cost allocation which is quite tedious and at times subjective.
+- It eliminates the need for fixed cost allocation, which is tedious and subjective.

-- It helps in better planning of operations by the business and acceptance of orders which exceed the Contribution margin.
+- Also, it helps in better planning operations by the business and acceptance of orders exceeding the contribution margin.

-- Variable costing misguides management thinking that business can operate profitably at a low contribution margin, as it ignores Fixed cost which also impacts profitability.
+- Variable costing may misguide management into thinking that the business can operate profitably at a low contribution margin, as it ignores fixed costs, which also impact profitability.

-- Variable Costing is used only for internal reporting and business has to undertake separate reporting for financial reporting purposes.
+- It helps only in internal reporting, and the business must undertake separate reporting for financial reporting purposes.

-- Another challenge with Variable costing is related to the bifurcation of cost into fixed and variable which in some cases is not possible as the certain cost is difficult to be divided into these categories and are semi-variable.
+- Another challenge with it is related to the bifurcation of costs into fixed and variable, which, in some cases, is impossible as certain costs are difficult to divide into these categories and are semi-variable.

-- Another disadvantage with Variable costing is the absence of Economies of scale.
-Variable cost per unit determined based on Variable costing components does not remain the same as production volume increases; however Variable costing doesn’t capture the same.
+- Another disadvantage is the absence of economies of scale.
+The variable cost per unit determined based on variable costing components does not remain the same as production volume increases; however, variable costing does not capture this.

 Comparison between Variable Costing and Absorption Costing

-Variable Costing is an important part of product costing and forms part of the internal reporting framework for business.
-Variable Costing is a useful measure of identifying cost associated with the product in cases where allocating fixed cost is not viable or possible or the management is more interested in knowing the additional cost to be incurred in production without considering fixed cost at all.
+Variable Costing is an essential component of product costing and part of the internal reporting framework for businesses.
+It is a useful measure for identifying the costs associated with a product in cases where allocating fixed costs is not feasible or where management is more interested in knowing the additional costs to be incurred in production without considering them.